MadStu/connect-4-plus/README.md

 ## Deployment

-This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub)
+The deployed program can be found here - http://my-connect-4.herokuapp.com/

-- The site was deployed to GitHub pages.
+- The connect4 game was deployed to herokuapp.com using a web interface terminal template.
 The steps to deploy are as follows:
+    - Sign up or log in to herokuapp.com.
+    - Click "New" then "Create new app".
+    - Enter an app name, choose your region and then click "Create app".
-  - In the GitHub repository, navigate to the Settings tab
+    - On the next page, go to the Settings Tab.
-  - From the source section drop-down menu, select the Master Branch
-  - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

-The live link can be found here - https://code-institute-org.github.io/love-running-2.0/index.html
+    - Click on "Reveal Config Vars".
+Add "port" in the KEY text field and "8000" in the VALUE text field, then click the "Add" button.
+    - Click on "Add buildpack" and add the python build pack first, then save changes.
+    - Click on "Add buildpack" again and add the nodejs build pack for the web interface to work.
+    - Click on the Deploy tab at the top, select GitHub and connect to your GitHub account.
+    - Search for the repository name (connect-4) and click the "Connect" button.
+    - Scroll down to the Automatic deploys section and choose the main branch to deploy from.
+    - Click the "Enable Automatic Deploys" button which syncs the herokuapp.com files with your repository every so often.

 ## Credits